bpringe/coinbase-pro-clj/README.md

 # gdax-clj

 A Clojure wrapper for the GDAX API.
-This is currently a WIP.
-Almost all HTTP endpoints (public and private) have been mapped, and support for public and private websocket feeds is complete.
+This is a WIP.
+All HTTP endpoints have been mapped, and support for public and private websocket feeds is complete.

-Upcoming additions:
+Upcoming additions in no particular order:

 - Tests
-- Documentation for installation / usage
+- Documentation
+- Continous integration
 - Upload to Clojars

 ## License